kumar-sanjeeev/ros-noetic-DelftX/README.md

 - **`hrwros`** is the top level folder that contains ros pkgs inside it
 - **`hrwros_assignments`** is the another top level folder that contains ros pkgs for weekly based assignments
 - **`hrwros_utilities`** is the ros pkgs for useful functions
 - **`ros1_course_content`** contains all ros pkgs that I developed during following this course.
-Basic purpose is to implement all the stuff taught in the     course, to get better understanding of code and also the importance of debugging
+Basic purpose is to implement all the stuff taught in the     course, to get better understanding of code and learning debugging.